Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Experiment and Results

 \subsubsection{Impact on Various FL Methods}

-To demonstrate the versatility and effectiveness of our proposed plugin across different federated optimization techniques, we designed comparative experiments.
-Our evaluation framework considered three key aspects: the plugin's adaptability to various FL algorithms, its impact on convergence speed, and overall accuracy improvements.
-Through this comprehensive evaluation setup, we aimed to validate that our plugin can enhance performance across different FL approaches.

-Performance analysis revealed consistent improvements across all FL algorithms when combined with our proposed plugin.
-Among tested combinations, FedRS with Llama3.0:8B achieved the highest accuracy at 53.67\%, while the same configuration with FedProx and FedAvg reached 53.51\% and 53.42\% respectively as shown in Fig. \ref{fig:experiment2}.
-Notably, all three FL algorithms showed significant performance gains compared to their baseline implementations, with improvements ranging from 9\% to 11\%.
-This consistent enhancement across different FL approaches demonstrates the plugin's effectiveness in mitigating data heterogeneity through synthetic data augmentation and balanced sampling.

-Convergence analysis showed that all configurations with our plugin reached stable performance significantly faster than baseline approaches.
-While baseline FL algorithms required 23 epochs to reach maximum accuracy, configurations with our plugin consistently achieved convergence between epochs 15-20.
-Specifically, Gemma 2.0:9B, Llama 3.2 series, and Phi 2.0:3B demonstrated rapid convergence at epoch 15 across all FL algorithms, showing approximately 35\% reduction in required training epochs.
-These results suggest that our proposed plugin effectively accelerates convergence regardless of the underlying FL algorithm or LLM choice.
-The experimental outcomes demonstrate that our synthetic data augmentation and balanced sampling strategies not only improve accuracy but also significantly enhance training efficiency across different FL frameworks.
+To demonstrate the versatility of our proposed plugin, we examined its impact on convergence speed and overall performance across various FL optimization methods.
+As shown in Fig. \ref{fig:experiment2}, the FL methods enhanced with our plugin reached stable performance significantly faster than their vanilla counterparts.
+In fact, while the vanilla FL methods required 23 epochs to attain maximum accuracy, configurations with our plugin consistently converged between epochs 15 and 20.
+Notably, models such as Gemma 2.0:9B, the Llama 3.2 series, and Phi 2.0:3B achieved convergence as early as epoch 15, reflecting an approximate 35\% reduction in training epochs.
+Therefore, the results indicate that the proposed synthetic data augmentation and balanced sampling strategy improves both the convergence efficiency and global accuracy in FL.